Latest revision: 14 November 2015

 Look at the menu on the left for the latest items

 As of August 2009 we have an Echolink node running here and accessible through your computer or the VE5RI repeater.
 Through VE5RI, it is possible to connect to any Echolink node in the world.
 To use this service with your radio, call through the VE5RI repeater and use the DTMF pad on your mic or radio to enter the node number of the station desired.
 All DTMF commands must start with the prefix "A" then touch in the node number.
 Disconnect with A#.
 Note: when using Echolink, pause about 3 seconds between transmissions to allow the system to switch properly.
 Jumping right in as soon as the other station stops will result in loss of the first words.
 Count slowly to three before pushing that PTT button.

 To use Echolink from your computer, go to ECHOLINK and download the free program.
 Read the information on this web page and register your callsign as directed.
 This will take a short interval , then you can use the program to connect to another Echolink computer or to an RF node for a computer to radio QSO.
 Node numbers can be seen when you place your cursor over a station listing.
 Ours is 470103.
 All hams are welcome to try it out and use it.

 A new Kenwood TKR-750 was installed at the VE5RI site on June 26 2008 by VE5FN and VA6NJK, replacing the 30 year old Micor that had done such yeoman service for many years.
 VE5RI has battery backup so it will still be available during power outages.
-For a computer projection of the VE5RI system coverage area, go to VE5RI system coverage.
-A system failure during the winter of 2013 has been repaired and VE5RI and VE6YVG are back in business together.
+For details of our linked repeater, go to Sask-Alta System.